bunyaminergen/Callytics/.docs/documentation/CONTRIBUTING.md

 Please push all development work to the `develop` branch.
 Once the work on your branch is finished, merge it into `develop` and then delete the branch to keep the repository clean.

+**Important:** Please only create branches that begin with the prefixes listed below.
+If you would like to propose a new prefix, kindly open an issue on GitHub.

 ---

 ##### Bug Branches